braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/user_subscription.md

 ### How to check a user's WhatsApp subscription group

-- **User Profile:** Individual user profiles can be accessed through the Braze dashboard by selecting User Search from the sidebar.
+- **User Profile:** Individual user profiles can be accessed through the Braze dashboard by selecting **User Search** from the sidebar.
 Here, you can look up user profiles by email address, phone number, or external user ID.
-Once in a user profile, under the Engagement tab, you can view a user's SMS subscription groups.
+Once in a user profile, under the **Engagement** tab, you can view a user’s WhatsApp subscription group and their status.
 - **Rest API:** Individual user profiles subscription group can be viewed by the [Get Subscription Group][9] endpoint or [Subscription Group Status][8] endpoint by using Braze's REST API.

 ## WhatsApp opt-in process